Creativity through technology.

 In 2008, Mr. Cornelison founded IHL Generations, an aging services company dedicated to empowering caregivers, seniors and adult disabled populations to more effectively meet independence goals.

-Mthe intersection of HIV/AIDS, sexual health and mental health.
-She comes to ETR from AIDS United, where she served as Senior Vice President, guiding strategic programming for the organization.
+Dr. Charles is the Chief Executive Officer of ETR, and prior to that was at AIDS United, where she served as Senior Vice President, guiding strategic programming for the organization.
 Prior to her work at AIDS United, Dr. Charles developed and rigorously evaluated innovative, theory- and evidence-based sexual and reproductive health and HIV prevention programs.

 Dr. Charles served on the Presidential Advisory Council for HIV/AIDS; and is on the Board of Directors for the Center for Health and Gender Equity (CHANGE) and the Sexuality Information and Education Council of the United States (SIECUS).

 randomized controlled trials staff have implemented